pythondeveloper6718-creator/jerson1/README.md

-# NovaCell — Django Mobile Shop
+# JENI MOBILES — Django Mobile Shop

 A complete e-commerce website for a mobile phone shop, built with Django.